WebAssembly/spec/proposals/gc/Overview.md

 The index is checked at execution time.
 A trap occurs if the index is out of bounds.

-Arrays are [allocated](#allocation) with `new` instructions that take a size and an initialization value as operands, yielding a reference:
+Arrays are *allocated* with a `new` instruction that takes a size and an initialization value as operands, yielding a reference:
 ```
 (func $g
   (call $g (new_array $vector (i32.const 0) (i64.const 3.14)))